LEDNet: Joint Low-light Enhancement and Deblurring in the Dark: LEDNet

 {\bf Low-light Enhancement Losses.} To provide intermediate supervision, we employ L1 loss and perceptual loss at $\times 8$ downsampled scale.
 Specifically, we predict the image $\hat{y}_{\downarrow 8}$ for the smallest scale of LE-Encoder, and then restrict it using scale-corresponding ground truth $y_{\downarrow 8}$, shown as Eq.~\eqref{eq:enhance_loss}:

 where $\phi (\cdot)$ represents the pretrained VGG19 network.
 We adopt multi-scale feature maps from layer $\left\{conv1, \cdots, conv4 \right\}$ following the widely-used setting~\cite{wang2018esrgan}.
-Due to downsampling space, the enhancement loss $\mathcal{L}_{en}$ mainly supervise the exposure of intermediate output.
+Due to downsampling space, the enhancement loss $\mathcal{L}_{en}$ mainly supervises the exposure of intermediate output.

 {\bf Deblurring Losses.} We use the L1 loss and perceptual loss as our deblurring loss $\mathcal{L}_{deb}$, defined as follows:

 The overall loss function is: